 Villainous Breakdown: In the ending, with the whole vault coming down, Dr. M starts screaming and pounding his chest.
 Before that, when Sly insists he's his own person, and not just the latest in the Cooper line, Dr. M refuses to accept it, proclaiming him to be nothing more than an attention-grubbing thief.
 It's the way he delivers the line that showcases his last ounces of restraint slipping away.

-An Italian lion and former opera singer who turned to a life of crime after rock and roll supplanted his career just as it was getting off the ground.
+An Italian lion and former opera singer who was cast aside after rock and roll supplanted his career just as it was getting off the ground.
 While the new music took away most of his fame, Octavio retained fans in the Italian Mafia.
 They initiated the old singer into the business out of respect of his talent, with him rising to the position of Don.
 Octavio now runs a powerful Mafia operation in Venice, virtually controlling entire neighbourhoods just based on his reputation.

 Cats Are Mean: His basic minions are cats, and he himself is a lion.

 Dangerously Genre Savvy: He had a mole inside the local police station to steal incriminating evidence that Sly gathered, and rather than targeting Sly himself, he recognized that Bentley's smarts are a key element of the Cooper Gang's success, and targeted him instead.